Skip to content

 Frequently asked.

-When your fixed period ends, your mortgage reverts to the lender’s standard variable rate (SVR), which is typically much higher.
-To avoid paying more than necessary, you should arrange a new deal before or shortly after the fix expires.
-Most borrowers remortgage onto a new fixed or tracker rate, either with their current lender or a new one.
+When your fixed period ends, your mortgage moves to the lender’s standard variable rate (SVR), which is usually much higher.
+Arrange a new deal before or soon after the fix expires so you do not pay more than you need to.
+Most borrowers remortgage onto a fresh fixed or tracker rate, with their current lender or a new one.

 Talk to a specialist.